pramnora/bat/README.md

 In order to open up an MS DOS Command prompt window...

-a-  Press: [CTRL]+[R]...and, a Run dialog box should appear
+a-  DO a combination key press: [WINDOWS PICTURE ICON KEY]+[R]...and, a Run dialog box should appear

-b - Type into the Run dialog box: cmd...and, then, press the [OK] button...
+b - Type into the Run dialog box: CMD...and, then, press the [OK] button...
     this should make the 'black' screen MS DOS prompt window appear ready for typing command instructions into

 c - Type: ECHO hello, world...and, press the [ENTER] key...and the words: 'hello, world' will show.

-d - In order to close the MS DOS black screen window...either type: EXIT/or, hit the windows top right [x].
+d - In order to close the MS DOS black screen window...either type: EXIT...then, press [ENTER] key/or else, hit the windows top right [x].

 2. Programmatically, -also, known as 'silent' mode-, by including the commands inside of what is known as a batch program file.